Employers Choice Screening

 Frequently Asked Questions About Background Checks

-Are Driving Records Included in Background Checks?
-Driving records may or may not be included in background checks, but are almost always necessary for jobs which require driving.
-Trucking companies, for example, place far more emphasis on past traffic offenses, DUIs, and license-suspensions than other employers, while all employers may emphasize driving records as much as they prefer.
+- Are Driving Records Included in Background Checks?
+Driving records may or may not be included in background checks, but are almost always necessary for jobs that require driving.
+Trucking companies, for example, place far more emphasis on past traffic offenses, DUIs, and license suspensions than other employers, while all employers may emphasize driving records as much as they prefer.

 People, First - Here’s What Our Clients Say About Us

 - “Thank you Agruss Law Firm!!
 Not only did you make them remove negative information from my credit report, I also received a settlement payment.
 I so appreciate your speedy and expert services.
 I am very glad that I ran across your agency, you were very professional and most of all able to assist me with my issue.”